TheJaredWilcurt/scout-app/README.md

 * [ ] Wireframe/page layout (Micah)
 * [ ] Visually design a single page (static) site for the app (will be hosted on GitHub).
 * [x] ~~Create screenshots for Win/OSX/Ubuntu.
 (TJW)~~
+* [ ] Take NEW screenshots now that we have a different logo.
 * [x] ~~Wipe out the old site, reorganize and set up the new site (TJW)~~
 * [ ] Use [GitHub's API](https://developer.github.com/v3/repos/releases) to dynamically set the values of the download buttons (Ken)
 * [ ] Use Crossbrowser.js and 64or32.js to display the correct download button.
 (Ken)